flyway/flywaydb.org/documentation/configuration/parameters/target.md

 ### Targeting undo

-When undoing migrations, Flyway works its way up the schema history table (i.e, in reverse applied order), undoing versioned migrations until it gets to one meeting one of these conditions:
+When undoing migrations, Flyway works its way up the schema history table (i.e. in reverse applied order), undoing versioned migrations until it gets to one meeting one of these conditions:
  - The migration's version number is below the target version.
  - The migration doesn't have a corresponding undo migration.